LSSTDESC/qp/docs/user_guide/parameterizations/interp.md

 **Required argument:** `xvals`, where `xvals` are the $x$ points at which to calculate the value of the PDF for each distribution.

+Make sure that the range of the $x$ values covers the full range of data in the input distributions, or the converted data will be inaccurate.
+The conversion process includes an automatic normalization of the data, which will change the input distributions if they are missing data points.

 Conversion to an interpolation is quite simple.
-It calls the `Ensemble.pdf()` function of the input `Ensemble` with the given `xvals`, and creates the new interpolated `Ensemble` from using the given `xvals` and the PDF values as `yvals`.
+It calls the {py:meth}`qp.Ensemble.pdf` function of the input `Ensemble` with the given `xvals`, and creates the new interpolated `Ensemble` from using the given `xvals` and the PDF values as `yvals`.